AlexMercedCoder/tutorialblog/content/blog/2025/2025-07-10-iceberg-autonomous-optimization-pipeline.md

 - The blueprint for a modern, self-tuning optimization pipeline

-Thanks for reading—and keep building faster, cleaner, and smarter Iceberg lakehouses.
+Thanks for reading - and keep building faster, cleaner, and smarter Iceberg lakehouses.